divblox/divblox.github.io/troubleshooting.md

 - Save the file and restart MySQL service

 ## ionCube
-When you open your divblox project in the browser for the first time, you might encounter strange behaviour if ionCube has not been installed.
+When you open your Divblox project in the browser for the first time, you might encounter strange behaviour if ionCube has not been installed.
 Please follow [these steps](https://www.ioncube.com/loaders.php) to install ionCube for your OS.

 # Sandboxes